Alaska Energy Metals (FRA:V7F) E10: €-0.31 (As of Mar. 2026)

 Add all the adjusted EPS together and divide 10 will get our e10.

 Alaska Energy Metals Corp is a Canada-based company engaged in the business activities of exploration and development of mineral resources.
 Through research and early-stage exploration, the company generates new exploration ideas, acquires mineral rights, and performs exploration work to identify drilling targets.
-The company derives revenue from contracts with customers through overhead recovery fees and exploration services.
-Its geographical segments include the USA, Mexico, and Canada, where the majority of its revenue comes from the USA.
+The geographical segments of the company include the USA, and Canada, where the majority of its revenue comes from the USA.
+Its projects include: Nikolai Project, Angliers Project, Liberty Bell; Bambino; and other Projects.